-2 Event Stream - for achieving

-5 IMPORTANT NOTICE: IEEE Standards documents are not intended to ensure safety, security, health, 6 or environmental protection, or ensure against interference with or from other devices or networks.
-7 Implementers of IEEE Standards documents are responsible for determining and complying with all 8 appropriate safety, security, environmental, health, and interference protection practices and all 9 applicable laws and regulations.

-10 This IEEE document is made available for use subject to important notices and legal disclaimers.
-11 These notices and disclaimers appear in all publications containing this document and may 12 be found under the heading "Important Notice" or "Important Notices and Disclaimers 13 Concerning IEEE Documents."
-They can also be obtained on request from IEEE or viewed at 14 http://standards.ieee.org/IPR/disclaimers.html.
+- Event Stream for achieving - interoperability in event logs and event - streams - 5 IMPORTANT NOTICE: IEEE Standards documents are not intended to ensure safety, security, health, - or environmental protection, or ensure against interference with or from other devices or networks. - Implementers of IEEE Standards documents are responsible for determining and complying with all - appropriate safety, security, environmental, health, and interference protection practices and all - 9 applicable laws and regulations. - 10 This IEEE document is made available for use subject to important notices and legal disclaimers. - 11 These notices and disclaimers appear in all publications containing this document and may - 12 be found under the heading "Important Notice" or "Important Notices and Disclaimers - 13 Concerning IEEE Documents."
+They can also be obtained on request from IEEE or viewed at - 14 http://standards.ieee.org/IPR/disclaimers.html.